ietf-wg-masque/wg-materials/charter.md

 semantics, multiplexes flows over streams, uses a unified congestion controller, encrypts flow metadata, and enables unreliable delivery suitable for UDP and IP-based applications.

-The MASQUE working group will now develop HTTP and/or HTTP/3 extensions to the core client-initiated CONNECT-UDP and CONNECT-IP functionality.
+The MASQUE working group will now develop a third core document, CONNECT-ETHERNET, an analogous means of delivering Ethernet frames over HTTP streams.
+It will also develop HTTP extensions, which might be specific to the HTTP version, to the core client-initiated CONNECT-UDP and CONNECT-IP functionality.

-Additionally, some network topologies service clients that want to carry layer 2 frames without encapsulating them within IP, avoiding packet size bloat or a reduction in space available for application data.
-To enable this, the working group will deliver a protocol solution for Ethernet proxying.

 Services that a proxy initiates without any prompt from a client are out of scope.

 Exercising the extension points defined by CONNECT-UDP and CONNECT-IP helps to make it easier to support new use cases or accommodate changes in the environment in which these protocols are deployed.
 The initial set of extensions will be